uploadcare/uploadcare-wordpress/README.txt

 ### More information ###

-Check [Uploadcare.com](https://uploadcare.com/) to learn more.
+Visit [Uploadcare.com](https://uploadcare.com/) to learn more.
 Send us your feedback, <help@uploadcare.com>

 == Installation ==

-### Fastest way ###
+### Auto installation (recommended) ###

 1. In the plugin manager, click "Add New".
 2. Search for "uploadcare".
 3. Click "install".
-4. Activate the plugin once it is installed.
+4. Activate the plugin once it's installed.
-5. Go to "Settings" -> "Uploadcare" and follow instructions.
+5. Go to "Settings" -> "Uploadcare" and follow the instructions.

-### Manual ###
+### Manual installation ###

-1. Download the latest release.
-The zip file contains the Wordpress plugin itself.
+1. Download the [latest release][github-releases].
+The zip file contains the Wordpress plugin.
-2. Unzip file to your `wp-content/plugins` folder.
+2. Unzip the archive to your `wp-content/plugins` folder.
 3. Run `composer install` (install [Composer](https://getcomposer.org/download/)).
 4. Run `yarn && yarn build` (install [Node](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install/)).
-5. Activate the plugin once it is installed.
+5. Activate the plugin in the "Plugins" menu in your WordPress admin account.
 6. Go to "Settings" -> "Uploadcare" and follow instructions.

 ### Requirements ###